The minute you tell someone you live in a tiny house, you know the question is coming—you can see it in their eyes.

 Without access to regular sewage or septic systems, alternative toilet options have to be considered.

-We’ve put together a comprehensive guide to the 5 best tiny house toilet options to help you figure out the best one for your needs.
+We’ve put together a comprehensive guide comparing 5 different types of tiny house toilets to help you figure out the best one for your needs.

 Composting Toilets For Tiny Houses